Generative AI in Azure AI Solutions

 Section titled “Exercise: Create an generative AI using your own data”Create new AI hub resource and create an ada-002 embedding model and gpt-4o model.
 Add data in the form of PDF documents with travel brochures for cities and index them with Azure AI Search.

-Set up the GPT chat with the indexed data in the chat playground and give it a prompt and observe usage and citing of the indexed data.
+Set up the chat with the indexed data in the chat playground and give it a prompt and observe usage and citing of the indexed data.

 Using code, call the chat model with the Azure AI Search index and vectorize the query.
 Give it a prompt and observe usage and citing of the indexed data.

-Section titled “Exercise: Apply Content Filters to prevent output of harmful content”Create an AI Foundry gpt-4o model.
-Set up content filters and see changes in responses to high offensive or worrisome prompts.
+Section titled “Exercise: Apply Content Filters to prevent output of harmful content, Set Guardrails”Create an AI Foundry gpt-4o model.
+Set up content filters and see

 Exercise: Evaluate generative AI model performance